idslme/IDSL.UFAx/README.md

 	sudo apt-get install libgmp-dev

 ## Workflow
-The IDSL.UFAx enumeration approach is a controlled combinatorial explosion to find molecular formulas for chromatographic peaks that were left un-assigned by the database and ECS approaches.
-IDSL.UFAx utilizes combinatorial subset sum solutions using 15 selected atoms for one m/z value.
-However, depending on the complexity of the assigned chemical space, IDSL.UFAx may be slow and should only be used for one file at a time.
 To annotate your mass spectrometry data (**mzXML**, **mzML**, **netCDF**), mass spectrometry data should be processed using the [IDSL.IPA](https://github.com/idslme/IDSL.IPA) workflow to acquire chromatographic information of the peaks (***m/z-RT***).
 When the chromatographic information of individual peaklists were generated using the [IDSL.IPA](https://github.com/idslme/IDSL.IPA) workflow, download the [UFAx parameter spreadsheet](https://raw.githubusercontent.com/idslme/IDSL.UFAx/main/UFAx_parameters.xlsx) and select the parameters accordingly and then use this spreadsheet as the input for the IDSL.UFAx workflow:

 		library(IDSL.UFAx)
 		UFAx_workflow("Address of the UFAx parameter spreadsheet")